 The New York Times writes:

 The following charts document domestic migration since the turn of the last century, based on census data.
-For every state, we’ve broken down the […]
+For every state, we’ve broken down the population in two […]